 The last factor that helps improve your window’s energy efficiency is the edge spacer.
 Edge spacers serve a number of functions.
 They:

-- Hold against the stress the window faces with expansion and contraction during times of heat and cold.
+- hold against the stress the window faces with expansion and contraction during times of heat and cold.

-- Provide a moisture barrier to stop water or vapor condensation.
+- provide a moisture barrier to stop water or vapor condensation.

-- Provide a gas-tight defense that prevents the loss of any gas in low-e windows.
+- provide a gas-tight defense that prevents the loss of any gas in low-e windows.

 Windows are available in single-seal or double-seal systems.
 Aluminum seals are most common due to the material’s strong energy-conducting traits.

 Single-seal systems contain an organic sealant applied behind the spacers that holds the unit together and restrains moisture leakage.
 A double-seal system includes a secondary backing sealant, often silicon, to further defend against leaks.
-Double-seal systems are most often seen in low-e windows to make certain to stop any of the sealed gasses from escaping.
+Double-seal systems are most often seen in low-e windows to stop any of the sealed gasses from escaping.